benetech/wp-youtube-lyte/readme.txt

 = Any other bugs I should know about? =
 * The YouTube-thumbnail doesn't fit in the smaller-sized player, which will typically be visible for 16:9 videos (as YouTube adds black border on top and bottom)
-* The controls (play button & bottom control) are not optimized for the different sizes, they just scale along.
+* The controls (play button & bottom control) are not optimized for the different sizes, they just scale along (for now).

 = What features might be added at a later stage? =
 * Having the video title link to the YouTube-page